 The formula for building a successful software product is a mixture of having the right idea, execution, timing, and money, as well as knowing what the competing products are.
 8 out of 10 entrepreneurs who start businesses fail within the first 18 months, at least according to Bloomberg.

-To have a better chance of success you need to focus on running a business and not on the technical side of the equation.
+To have a better chance of success, you need to focus on running a business and not on the technical side of the equation.
 Product success has nothing to do with the specific technology that’s being used.
-Your product success depends on whether or not your future customers have specific needs that your product covers and whether or not they are willing to pay for it.
+Your product’s success depends on whether or not your future customers have specific needs that your product covers and whether or not they are willing to pay for it.
 That being said, you still need to find people who can build the product, but that’s critical only in the sense that you need to gather feedback.

-Entrepreneurs often dream about perfecting existing idea and building them in a better way, so that everyone else can jump ship from whatever they were doing before and break out their wallet.
+Entrepreneurs often dream about perfecting existing ideas and building them in a better way, so that everyone else can jump ship from whatever they were doing before and break out their wallet.
 This is universally true, but more so for technical people.
 However, this assumption is untrue.

 My point being, in order to fine tune your product you need real life feedback.
 To have real life feedback you need to have real the thing already built.
 Which is where Minimum Viable Product (MVP) comes into play.

 Getting the right balance between getting something out and making it good enough to gather feedback is an art form and sometimes just pure luck.
 The balance is usually not where you think it is.
 Based on my experience, you can get away with a lot of corner-cutting as long as you get the main thing right.
 People only care about the new things you bring to the table, not the nitty gritty details.
 Cutting out the fluff will save you money and empower you to pivot better, faster and cheaper.

 This will be a multipart series based on the trials and tribulations faced while building products.

 In this part of the series, we’ll talk about why people don’t care and what to do about it…